Who is Attorney General of India?

 Limitations of the Attorney General of India

-- He should not advise or hold a brief against GoI.
+- When asked to appear for the Government of India, he/she should not advise or hold a brief in those cases.

-- He should not accept an appointment as a director in any company or corporation without the permission of the Government of India.
+- He shouldn't be appointed as a director in any company without the government's permission.

 Attorney General of India UPSC